19hours/sg-statutes/Acts/Property Tax Act.md

 [33/2002]

-(5) Any owner dissatisfied with the decision made by the Comptroller under subsection (3)(a) or (c) may, within 21 days after such service, appeal to the Board in the manner provided in section 29.
+(5) Any owner dissatisfied with the decision made by the Comptroller under subsection (3)(a) or (c) may, within 30 days after such service, appeal to the Board in the manner provided in section 29.

 [24/73; 33/2002]

+[Act 18 of 2013 wef 01/01/2014]

 ## PART IV